 This qualification reflects the role of individuals in a variety of entry-level Business Services job roles.
-These individuals may be starting out in the workforce.

 This qualification also reflects the role of individuals who have not yet entered the workforce, and that are developing necessary skills in preparation for work.